 Palestinians say 9 killed in the West Bank, the deadliest Israeli raid there in years

-TEL AVIV, Israel — The Israeli military on Thursday carried out its deadliest operation in the occupied West Bank in years, killing at least nine Palestinians including a 60-year-old woman, according to Palestinian health officials and reports.
+TEL AVIV, Israel — The Israeli military on Thursday carried out its deadliest operation in the occupied West Bank in years, killing at least nine Palestinians including a 60-year-old woman, according to Palestinian officials.

-It was the deadliest single Israeli operation in the West Bank since at least 2005, when the United Nations started recording casualties in the territory, according to a U.N. official, who spoke on condition of anonymity in order to refer to internal U.N. statistics.
+The Palestinian Authority condemned the raid and announced that it was cutting off the usual security coordination between Palestinian police and Israeli forces.
+That's a step it's taken in the past but could increase the chances of further violence.
+It also said it hoped to take the matter to the United Nations Security Council.

-But it is also the latest in an ongoing campaign over nearly ten months of almost daily and often deadly Israeli military incursions into Palestinian areas of the West Bank to arrest suspected militants and confiscate weapons.
+Thursday's violence was the latest in an ongoing campaign over nearly 10 months of almost daily and often deadly Israeli military incursions into Palestinian areas of the West Bank to arrest suspected militants and confiscate weapons.

+A United Nations official, who spoke on condition of anonymity in order to refer to internal statistics, said it was the deadliest single operation in the West Bank since at least 2005, when the U.N. started counting casualties there.

 Palestinian social media users shared photos of a Palestinian dairy truck which they said Israeli undercover troops used to enter Jenin on Thursday morning without drawing attention.